 Our team discovered a lot of good tips for developing our strategy in Verne Harnish’s book, Scaling Up.
-In fact, we’ve made it required reading for everyone that comes on board.
-It has helped us to think more strategically about our long-term objectives so that we can develop both company and personal goals that will help drive growth.
+We’ve made it required reading for everyone on board.
+It has helped us think more strategically about our long-term objectives to develop both company and personal goals that will help drive growth.

 Our recommendation to you is to set time aside to reflect on the past few months of operations and use the lessons you learned to develop a solid plan for the future of your startup.

 Schedule a free consultation with Gene Godick, President of G-Squared Partners, to learn more about avoiding these six mistakes.